ksbrwsk/raspberrypi-boot/README.md

 IDE integration
 ---------------
-You can create an IDEA project for the full dolphin code by running
+You can create an IDEA project code by running
 - gradlew idea

 or for eclipse via